November 2012 nor'easter: Name

-The Weather Channel dubbed this storm as "Winter Storm Athena," but this name was rejected by the National Weather Service.
+The Weather Channel dubbed this storm as "Winter Storm Athena," but this name was not acknowledged by the National Weather Service.
 In response to the naming system, the National Weather Service announced on November 7, 2012, that it would not recognize the Weather Channel's names for winter storms, stating in a press release that "it does not use the name of winter storms in its products."